 Getting Started

-This entire setup should setup should be done only by one person on the team It should take anywhere between 3-6 hours to complete
+This entire setup should setup should be done only by one person on the team It should take anywhere between 1-3 hours to complete.
+If it is taking any longer, PLEASE contact a tech lead for help!

 if you are not the member of your team responsible for setting up the starter template, scroll to the bottom